 For positions where an employee comes into close, unsupervised contact with customers or clients, extra care in checking references and background is advisable.
 There are many cases of employers being held liable for not discovering past criminal records of employees that would have disqualified them as applicants.

 The ND Bureau of Criminal Investigation (BCI) will provide criminal history record information for a small fee.
-The SFN 51915, Information Release Authorization for Employment Consideration form is required.
+The SFN 50744 Non-Criminal Justice Request for Criminal History Record Information form is required.
 If BCI does not receive this form, they will notify the applicant that a criminal history record information check has been requested.

 The report you receive from BCI will contain conviction information and information on reportable events such as arrests or grand jury indictments that occurred within the past year and if the information has not been sealed.
 Be aware that arrest and grand jury indictment information that appears on this report should not be used to automatically disqualify an applicant.
 Balance the conviction information you receive with the position for which you’re recruiting.
 For information on obtaining criminal history record information on an applicant, contact your human resource representative or the BCI.

 Human Resource Management Services (HRMS) recommends that each agency determines who in the agency is responsible for providing employment references on current or former employees.
 HRMS recommends a centralized approach where one individual such as the human resource representative or another designee provide references based on employment information contained in the personnel files.

 A significant advantage to a centralized approach of providing references is more uniformity and consistency in the information being released.
 When numerous individuals within an agency are providing references, varying types and amounts of information could potentially be provided.